Skip to main content

 • £500 is paid before submission to the Secretary of State (SOS), if objections are received and the order is submitted to the SOS for a decision

-• £200 for each additional path is paid where it is included in the same order
+• £200 is paid for each additional path where it is included in the same order